Reheating in runaway inflation models via the evaporation of mini primordial black holes: Introduction

 Black holes of small mass are therefore relevant for the early universe cosmology.
 They are produced in fractions of the first second of the cosmic evolution and evaporate promptly.
-Indeed, black holes with mass less than $10^9$ grams evaporate before BBN and leave no apparent observational signature behind \cite{Carr:2020gox, Anantua:2008am}.
+Indeed, black holes with mass less than $10^9$ grams evaporate before big bang nucleosynthesis (hereafter referred as BBN) and leave no apparent observational signature behind \cite{Carr:2020gox, Anantua:2008am}.
 The fact that mini black holes transform nearly their entire mass into thermal radiation is a mechanism that contributes to the entropy observed in our universe.
 Actually, mini black holes can reheat the universe if no other radiation sources are efficient enough.
 This is the central topic of this paper.

 In the conventional inflationary scenario, reheating is understood as the decay of the inflaton field itself into entropic degrees of freedom.
-This is achieved either via parametric resonance or by single particle decays\cite{Abbott:1982hn, Kofman:1997yn}.
+This is achieved either via parametric resonance or by single particle decays~\cite{Abbott:1982hn, Kofman:1997yn}.
 However, a stage of an oscillatory phase for the inflaton field is necessary and this is not always the case.
-There exist models where the inflaton potential $V(\phi)$ gradually decreases after the end of the inflationary phase or even does not have a minimum at all.
+There are models where the inflaton potential $V(\phi)$ gradually decreases after the end of the inflationary phase or even does not have a minimum at all.
 These are the so-called runaway models.
-This class of post-inflationary models has also been dubbed "NO-models" due to their non-oscillatory behavior \cite{Felder:1999pv}.
+This class of post-inflationary models has also been dubbed ``NO-models” due to their non-oscillatory behavior \cite{Felder:1999pv}.
 Reheating in these models seems problematic because it is generally too feeble.
-The main source of radiation is the gravitational particle production \cite{Ford:1986sy} which, in its original version, fails to reheat the universe successfully.
+The main source of radiation is the gravitational particle production, \cite{Ford:1986sy} which, in its original version, fails to reheat the universe successfully.
 Reheating can become efficient if the inflaton sector is augmented with a tailor made coupling with an extra scalar field that depletes the inflaton energy density \cite{Felder:1998vq, Felder:1999pv} via instant preheating.
 A third post-inflationary reheating mechanism is via the primordial black hole production and evaporation, which has been first discussed in Ref. \cite{Barrow:1990he, Carr:1994ar}